|

 Can I use your photographs for the design of CD sleeves, to decorate my website, ... ?

-If you're looking for high resolution scans for your design (CD-sleeve, web-design, ...) : contact me, prices usually range from 250 euro for the first photo (if you require exclusivity) or 150 euro if you don't.
+If you're looking for high resolution scans for your design (CD-sleeve, web-design, ...) : contact me, prices usually range from 500 euro for the first photo (if you require exclusivity) or 250 euro if you don't.
 Subsequent photos will be discounted.
 In return you get a 300 dpi, high quality jpg, 13x18 cm (5x7") scan either via email (free) or on a CD.
 You will be allowed to use this photo for all prints related to the cd : the cd itselve, promotion, tickets, t-shirts, ...
-Every print should somehow mention my copyright.
+If possible at least the CD booklet should mention my name.
 If

 you want to use a photograph (that you can download directly from my site)